 How many centimeters are in a meter?
 How many inches are in a foot?
 These fundamentals may seem like second nature to an adult, but to children these important ideas might seem like a foreign language.
-It is necessary to make measurement a familiar concept to your child because he will be encountering units of measurement every time he deals with time, money, rulers, and scales (just to name a few examples).
-By applying measurement to real-life situations, you will make the concept easier to comprehend and provide your child with a strong motivation to learn it.
+It's important to make measurement a familiar concept to your child because he will be encountering units of measurement every time he deals with time, money, rulers, and scales (just to name a few examples).
+By applying measurement to real-life situations, you will make the concept easier to comprehend and provide your child with strong motivation to master it.

 What You Do:

-- Talk about objects around the house that are tall, short, long, heavy, light, small, and big.
+- Talk about different objects around the house and how they are similar and different from one another.
 Ask him to compare objects in terms of size.
-Is the oven bigger than the toaster?
-Are the stools shorter than the table?
-Allow him to measure things with non-standard or arbitrary units of measurement at first (hand print, paper clip, etc.).
+Is the refridgerator wider than the washing machine?
+Are the chairs shorter than the dresser?

 - Discuss the different ways of measuring things with your child.
 Width, height, and length are just a few of the measurement types you may want to introduce.

 - Ask your child why he thinks it may be important to measure things.
 Brainstorm different situations where taking measurement might be useful.

 - Have your child use a ruler or tape measure to measure different items around the house.

 - Help your child make a record of the household objects he has measured.

 Use these key words when discussing measurement with your child: